Qatar loses on World Cup field, makes gains on global stage - WHIZ News

 Qatar became the first host nation in World Cup history to lose the opening match, and then only the second host to be eliminated from the group stage.
 South Africa in 2010 was the first to be eliminated in group stage but still had a chance to advance in its third and final group match.

 Not Qatar.
-This time the host was eliminated after just two games — a 2-0 loss to Ecuador in the World Cup opener, then a 3-1 loss to Senegal — to make Tuesday’s match against the Netherlands meaningless for the Qataris.
+This time the host was eliminated after just two games — a 2-0 loss to Ecuador in the World Cup opener, then a 3-1 loss to Senegal — to make Tuesday’s 2-0 loss to the Netherlands meaningless for the Qataris even before the game began.

 Qatar coach Felix Sanchez says absolutely not.